 Accreditation and Memberships

-Liberty University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor, masters, specialist, and doctorate degrees.
+Liberty University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, specialist, and doctorate degrees, as well as certificates at approved degree levels.
 Questions about the accreditation of Liberty University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Normal inquiries about the institution, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to Liberty University.

-The Liberty University College of Osteopathic Medicine is accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOA-COCA) in the United States.
+The Liberty University College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) operating under authority granted to it by the U.S. Department of Education, to offer an academic program leading to the Doctor of Osteopathic Medicine (D.O.) degree.

 Liberty University School of Law is accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association (ABA), 321 North Clark Street, Chicago, IL 60654-7598; (312) 988-5000.

-The Liberty University School of Music is accredited by and a member of the National Association of Schools of Music (NASM).
+Liberty University is an accredited institutional member of the National Association of Schools of Music (NASM).
 NASM accredits all music programs.
+The School of Music also offers two degrees that are not music degrees: the B.S. in Worship Studies and the Doctor of Worship Studies.

 Many of Liberty’s programs are accredited or otherwise recognized by specialized professional and accrediting agencies.